abdullahnaeemmalik/abdullahnaeemmalik.github.io/_portfolio/conways_gol_in_reverse.md

 ---
-title: "Conways Game of Life in Reverse"
+title: "Conway's Game of Life in Reverse"
 excerpt: "Jupyter notebook to find initial configurationf of a given evolution of a _Game of Life_"
 collection: portfolio
 ---